Alleviating the $H_0$ tension in Rastall gravity: Introduction

-Some researchers have also suggested that the Planck or HST measurements might suffer from systematic errors, but these analyses have not provided convincing solutions to the problem.
+Some studies have suggested that either Planck or HST measurements may be affected by systematic uncertainties; however, no consensus explanation has yet resolved the discrepancy.

-As shown in Table \ref{table1}, the value of the Hubble constant $H_0$ varies between the Planck 2018 result \cite{aghanim2020planck} and the SH0ES 2021 measurement of $H_0 = 73.2 \pm 1.3$ km s$^{-1}$ Mpc$^{-1}$ \cite{riess2021large}.
-The recent measurements of $H_0$ are in better agreement with the late-universe results from the Hubble Space Telescope (SH0ES 2021), showing a notable divergence from the early-universe values obtained by the Planck collaboration.
+As shown in Table~\ref{table1}, the reported values of the Hubble constant vary between the Planck 2018 result and the SH0ES measurement.
+Recent late-Universe measurements tend to favor values closer to the SH0ES determination, while early-Universe probes based on the CMB remain consistent with the lower Planck value.

-In light of this tension in $H_0$ measurements, cosmologists have explored various extensions to the standard cosmological model that may account for the discrepancy.
-To address this issue, several theoretical scenarios have been proposed, including modified gravity theories \cite{ballesteros2020h0, zumalacarregui2020gravity, Odintsov:2020qzd}, alternative dark energy models \cite{huang2016dark}, frameworks involving extra relativistic species \cite{d2018hot}, and models with interactions between dark energy and dark matter \cite{di2017can}.
+In light of this persistent $H_0$ tension, various extensions to the standard cosmological model have been proposed.
+These include modified gravity theories \cite{ballesteros2020h0, zumalacarregui2020gravity, Odintsov:2020qzd}, alternative dark energy scenarios \cite{huang2016dark}, frameworks involving additional relativistic species \cite{d2018hot}, and models with interactions between dark energy and dark matter \cite{di2017can}.

-In this paper, we conduct a detailed investigation of the persistent tension in the measurement of the Hubble constant $H_0$, which remains one of the most significant and unresolved challenges in modern cosmology.
-This tension refers to the statistically significant discrepancy between the value of $H_0$ obtained from early-Universe probes such as the Cosmic Microwave Background (CMB) and the value derived from late-Universe measurements, including Type Ia supernovae and local distance ladder methods.
-Such a discrepancy may indicate possible deviations from the $\Lambda$CDM model or the presence of new fundamental physics.

-To address this issue, we consider the energy-momentum tensor incorporating various components such as cold dark matter, radiation, and dark energy within the framework of Rastall gravity, a phenomenological modification of general relativity in which the usual conservation laws of energy-momentum are slightly altered.
-By applying the Rastall hypothesis in the cosmological context, we develop and analyze models that allow for an effective interaction between matter fields and spacetime geometry, potentially leading to nontrivial modifications in the dynamics of cosmic expansion.
-Our goal is to systematically examine how these modifications affect cosmic evolution and whether the altered gravitational dynamics can naturally alleviate the $H_0$ tension.
-This approach not only offers a novel theoretical perspective but also provides the possibility of constraining parameters of modified gravity through cosmological observations.
+In this paper, we conduct a detailed investigation of the Hubble tension within the context of Rastall gravity.
+This framework introduces a generalized conservation law for the energy-momentum tensor, allowing for an effective interaction between matter fields and spacetime geometry.
+By applying the Rastall hypothesis in a cosmological setting, we analyze how such modifications affect the expansion history of the Universe and whether the resulting dynamics can alleviate the $H_0$ tension.
+This approach enables us to confront modified gravity parameters directly with current cosmological observations.